misterpeddy/hands-down/README.md

 We break down the problem of inferring whether the subject is touching their face into 2 parts:

-* We use FaceMesh and HandPose pretrained models to extract key points describing the geometry of the hand and the face.
+* We use FaceMesh and HandPose pre-trained models to extract key points describing the geometry of the hand and the face.
 * We train a neural network to predict, given the two sets of key points, whether the subject's hand is touching their face.

 ## Documentation